kshlsa/fortress/x/claims/spec/01_concepts.md

 ## Claiming Process

 As described in the [Action](#action) section, a user must submit transactions to receive the allocated tokens from the airdrop.
-However, since Torque only supports Ethereum keys and not de default Tendermint keys, this process differs for Ethereum and Cosmos eligible users.
+However, since Fortress only supports Ethereum keys and not de default Tendermint keys, this process differs for Ethereum and Cosmos eligible users.

 ### Ethereum Users

-Torque shares the coin type (`60`) and key derivation (Ethereum `secp256k1`) with Ethereum.
-This allows users (EOA accounts) that have been allocated TORQUE tokens to directly claim their tokens using their preferred web3 wallet.
+Fortress shares the coin type (`60`) and key derivation (Ethereum `secp256k1`) with Ethereum.
+This allows users (EOA accounts) that have been allocated FORTRESS tokens to directly claim their tokens using their preferred web3 wallet.

 ### Cosmos Hub and Osmosis Users

-Cosmos Hub and Osmosis users who use the default Tendermint `secp256k1` keys, need to perform a "cross-chain attestation" of their Torque address.
+Cosmos Hub and Osmosis users who use the default Tendermint `secp256k1` keys, need to perform a "cross-chain attestation" of their Fortress address.

 This can be done by submitting an IBC transfer from Cosmos Hub and Osmosis, which is signed by the addresses, that have been allocated the tokens.

-The recipient Torque address of this IBC transfer is the address, that the tokens will be airdropped to.
+The recipient Fortress address of this IBC transfer is the address, that the tokens will be airdropped to.

 ::: warning
 **IMPORTANT**

-Only submit an IBC transfer to an Torque address that you own.
+Only submit an IBC transfer to an Fortress address that you own.
 Otherwise, you will lose your airdrop allocation.
 :::

 ## Decay Period